KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ## The final value used for the model was cp = 0.03381643.

 A decision tree model is built and 0.0338 is suggested the best CP.
-CP is a value to limit the size of a decision tree and the default is 0.01, and this value generally can do a good job however the optimum one is generally generated and will be automatically used.
+CP is a value to limit the size of a decision tree and the default is 0.01.
+The default CP level generally can do a good job however the optimum one is generally generated and will be automatically selected by the model.

 From following graph, CP at 0.0338 has the highest accuracy.